NitsujCodes/FFE/README.md

-# FriendsSimulator
+# Friends Fantasy and Engineering
-Config settings and datapacks for FriendsSimulator modpack
+Config settings and datapacks for Friends Fantasy and Engineering modpack